AliHaider93/AliHaider93.github.io/README.md

 + Implementation of pulley element on the parser's side
 + Implementation of beam source element on the parser's side
 + Implementaion of the bearing element on the parser's side
-+ Implementaion of the \*SECTION_BEAM command on the parser's side.
++ Implementaion of the \*SECTION command on the parser's side.
 Here is a list of the available sections
   + Section_Ale1d,
   + Section_Ale2d,
   + Section_Beam,